 - In Rush Hour 2, Carter is asking for directions on the streets of Hong Kong.
 He tries to ask a woman running a butcher stall but due to the language barrier she thinks he's asking about buying a chicken.
 When Carter tries to say no, she offers to butcher the bird for him.
 He has to take her cleaver away and buy the chicken just to stop her.

-- The Animorphs series examines this trope from an unusual angle as the series features a group of human kids who have the power to transform into various kinds of animals.
+- The Animorphs series examines this trope from an unusual angle, as it involves a group of human kids who have the power to transform into various kinds of animals.
 When the team morphs into cows to infiltrate a slaughterhouse in book 28, Ax meditates at length on the horrors they witness firsthand.
 In the end, though, everyone still goes out for burgers, because hey, meat tastes awesome!
 The book in question was actually ghostwritten by a vegan author, who intended to end it with the human characters becoming vegans.
 K. A. Applegate disapproved of this, and, declaring herself to be Armed with Canon, wrote in the aforementioned ending with the cast eating burgers.

 - In the James Herriot book It Shouldn't Happen To A Vet, a truck driver regularly rears a pig in his garden for family consumption.
 Unfortunately, he tends to form an emotional bond with the pig and ends up crying for three days straight when the time comes to kill it.
 At one point, a visitor observes Kit sobbing his eyes out while his wife and daughter busily chopping the animal up.